meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 ## (10) Jonathon Cohen: How does the brain reflect a person's cognitive-emotion decision-making?
 People make decisions that maximize their utility - which is an assumption that people always act rationally in accordance with their long-term goals.
 It is more realistic to assume that people seek to optimize utility subject to their constraints, which can be: limited access to information, limited ability to learn and the limited ability to focus and control behavior.
-While our emotional repsonses were systems that helped us survive, it is not always as reliable as they used to be.
+In the past our emotions, which can be categorized as a system of their own, helped us to survive.
+It helped us assess our situations and While our emotional repsonses were systems that helped us survive, it is not always as reliable as they used to be.

 ## (11) Working memory capacity and emotion regulation: How does WMC influence one's ability to control their emotions?
 ### Subsystems